santiago-webdev/portfolio-and-blog/src/lib/posts/hello-world.md

 datetime: 2023-01-14 06:02
 ---

+# My personal website

+This is my personal website, I host both my portfolio and blog, I wanted to put myself on the internet to share my knowledge and get employed.
+This is also the first page I've dedicated so much time to it.

 ## Project Overview

-It's my personal website, and I have both my portfolio and blog, I wanted to put myself on the internet to share my knowledge and get employed.
-This is also the first page I've dedicated so much time to it

 The design system could be improved a lot, but everything was chosen by me, from the UI, font pair, layout, and the [color-palette], which was also been done by me.